 How to Grow and Care for Echeveria 'Dionysos'

-Light: Echeveria 'Dionysos' grows best in full sun to partial shade for optimal growth.
+Light: Echeveria 'Dionysos' grows best in full sun to partial shade.
 Therefore, place it near the brightest window in your home.
 If you move the plant outside in the spring, gradually acclimate it to less intense afternoon sun.

-Soil: It's essential to have soil that drains quickly for growing healthy succulents.
+Soil: It's essential to use soil that drains quickly to grow healthy succulents.
 While many growers prefer to create their own soil mix, commercial soil will work fine.

 Watering: During the growing season, the "soak and dry" method is the preferred schedule for this plant.
 Water deeply and then let the soil dry out completely before watering again.
 Water sparingly during the winter, only enough to keep the plant from shriveling.
 Above all, if you have a saucer under the pot, do not forget to empty the excess water.